-We recommend you use the latest version of Firefox or Internet Explorer on Windows, or the latest version of Firefox or Safari for Macintosh to access Online Banking, as our experience has been that the service performs best with these browsers.
+We recommend you use the latest version of Microsoft Edge, Internet Explorer, Chrome, or Firefox on Windows, or the latest version of Safari, Chrome, or Firefox for Macintosh to access Online Banking, as our experience has been that the service performs best with these browsers.
 To download the most current versions of these browsers, click on the appropriate link below.

 FirstBank's computer system does not connect directly to the Internet, as every system that interacts with the Internet is at risk of attack from hackers.
 To protect our systems that interact with the Internet, we use firewall technology to prevent unauthorized access.
 A firewall is a system that blocks unauthorized interactive access from individuals or other networks.

 In addition, we use outside security experts to attempt unauthorized attacks, both internally and externally, to ensure our systems are secure.
 We also monitor our systems for unauthorized entries, and log any such attempts.

 If you forget to log off or if your Online Banking session is inactive for more than 10 minutes, FirstBank does it for you by ending your current banking session.
 Once the account has been automatically terminated, no one will be able to access your secure information.
 You will need to log back in with your User ID and Password to access your Online Banking Service.